-Earlier this month, the Department of Medicine hosted its annual Rising Scientist Day at Imperial’s Hammersmith Campus.
-The day offered PhD students the chance to share their research both with their peers, and a more general audience.
+The annual Rising Scientist Day at Imperial’s Hammersmith Campus offers PhD students the chance to share their research both with their peers, and a more general audience.
 In addition to poster presentations and networking opportunities, the showcase featured talks from those who had successfully made the transition from PhD to postdoc.

 Myrsini Kaforou – Senior Research Fellow in Bioinformatics